Mobile Menu Button

 For more information about SDCDA training available in your area, enrollment procedures and program costs, contact a regional Early Childhood Enrichment site.

-• 480 hours of experience working with school-age children
+• A minimum of 480 hours of experience working directly with school-age children

-For more information, contact a regional Early Childhood Enrichment site.
+For more information about the SD School-Age Credential Program, visit sdece.org/credential-opportunities/ or contact your regional South Dakota Early Childhood Enrichment (ECE) site.